Company Culture: The Basis of (not only) Employee & Customer Experience

 Recently, Netflix has become a highly cited company for its unique corporate culture.
 “Many companies have defined values,” the Netflix Culture Manifesto begins, “but these written values are vague or ignored.”
 Those true values are expressed by how much people value themselves in the company.
 They are the ones who say what they think if it is in the best interest of the company, even if it may not be pleasant.
 Those who are willing to be critical of the status quo.

 And I can’t help but mention that we already have our little Slovak “Google” – in its industry – the computer leader of global security Eset.
-The basis of his philosophy is responsibility, reliability, justice and innovation.
+The basis of his philosophy is responsibility, reliability, justice, and innovation.
 Great emphasis is placed on talented and motivated people – and the company considers them the basis of its success.
-Teambuilding events, training, health, pension and social programs contribute to high satisfaction and low employee turnover.
+Teambuilding events, training, health, pension, and social programs contribute to high satisfaction and low employee turnover.

-Eset is certainly not the only example of a well-functioning Slovak company based on a solid foundation of the great corporate culture.
+Eset is certainly not the only example of a well-functioning Slovak company based on a solid foundation of a great corporate culture.
 Such cases are increasing rapidly, e.g. Anodius, and I wish all readers of this blog to be able to participate in building similarly successful companies.